 Kathryn Boyle

-Kade Barkas (they/them) is a sophomore undergraduate major.
+Kade Barkas (they/them) is a junior undergraduate major.
 They joined the group in spring 2023.
 Kade is studying how meteorological seasons are defined, with particular interest in quantifying the overlap between the severe-weather and hurricane seasons in the southern and eastern United States.

-Dillon Blount is a third-year Ph.D. student.
+Dillon Blount is a fourth-year Ph.D. student.
 He completed his M.S. in Atmospheric Science at UWM in 2021 and his B.S. in Meteorology at the University of South Alabama in 2019.
 His Ph.D. research focuses on partitioning contributions to mesoscale convective system rear inflow in both observations and real-data numerical simulations.

-Kathryn Boyle is a first-year M.S. student.
+Kathryn Boyle is a second-year M.S. student.
 She joined the group in fall 2023 after completing her B.S. in Meteorology at the University of Georgia.
 Kathryn’s M.S. research seeks to assess how downstream baroclinic development fostered the extratropical transition of tropical cyclones will change in future climates.